 700 E. Grand Ave., Navy Pier, 312-527-1000; Online: chicagochildrensmuseum.org

 Kohl Children’s Museum

-Children eight and under will love exploring this museum, with 17 hands-on interactive exhibits to keep them busy for hours.
+Children eight and under will love exploring this museum, with 17 permanent hands-on exhibits to keep them busy for hours.
 The love of learning is nurtured here through music, art, water play, and nature-focused exhibits.
 Shop in the Whole Foods Market, make sandwiches in the play café, take care of stuffed pets at the vet, and send hand-made cars down a chute at the SpotHero Car Garage.
 New activities and exhibits are featured on the regular, which means that there is always something fresh and fun at the museum.